MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/exp2-exp2f-exp2l.md

  The value of the exponent.

 ## Return Value
- If successful, returns the base-2 exponent of `x` (2ˣ) .
-Otherwise, may return one of the following values:
+ If successful, returns the base-2 exponent of `x`, that is, 2<sup>x</sup>.
+Otherwise, it returns one of the following values:

 |Issue|Return|
 |-----------|------------|